joycejoyce/100-days-of-code/r2-log.md

 **Today's Progress**: Learning how to create Serverless App on AWS.

 **Thoughts:** Watching YouTube video is so much faster than searching through the document.

+### Day 17: July 31, 2020

+**Today's Progress**: Learn how to use AWS Amplify to do authentication jobs.

+**Thoughts:** Divide tasks to small enough would motivate me to keeping on working.